tom-n96/game-engine/README.md

 # Game Engine
 RPG style game engine written in Java.
+Graphic assets are not included due to unknown copyright status.

 <h2>Current state</h2>
 Current features include 2 distinct methods for rendering sprites.
 New method is implemented, but not utilized.<br>